davemhoward/updog/README.md

 The -i flag indicates that genetic scores are odds ratios else beta coefficients are assumed.

+-w [scaling factor]

+The -w flag is optional and if omitted a default value of 0.025 is used

 -p [location of plink environment module]

 So if you'd normally enter `module load plink/1.9` on the command line use `-p plink/1.9`